 It would be more important to hold Helen’s hand over changing the ISO and aperture of a camera and checking where the light looks good.
 There’s a time and place and I promise you, in the delivery room after 24 hours of labour isn’t either the time nor the place.

-The Birth Experience – Birth Photography
+The Birth Experience – London Birth Photographer

-Being a proud husband and father, I’d talk about delivery photography for pregnant, pre-delivery mothers-to-be and their partners to whoever would listen and in March I was lucky enough to shoot a birth in London.
+Being a proud husband and father, I’d talk about birth photography to pregnant, pre-delivery mothers-to-be and their partners to whoever would listen and in March I was lucky enough to shoot birth photography in London.
 The memories came back almost immediately: the smell of the hospital corridors, the technical vocabulary the midwives would use, the all-important focus on the spaces between contractions.
 It felt just like it had a year earlier but this time I was able to pick up a camera – I was able to look at the experience as a photographer, just as I would at a wedding or family celebration.

 My biggest concern was making sure I remained unobtrusive – I wanted the events to unfold without me being seen or heard or causing any fuss.
 The dad-to-be informed me of the time and the ward, and I managed to slip in unnoticed.
 I took my positioning in a corner by a wide window overlooking East London’s parks, lurching towers and the financial district, and watched the events unfold.
 My mindset was to document and capture – and that’s what I spent ten hours doing.
 I’d shoot over the occasional smile and thumbs up to the excited dad (I eventually learnt that mum was almost completely unaware of my presence) – watching everything unfurl was still so spectacular, just as it had been 14 months prior.

 But what about the ‘messy part’?
-It’s no secret that very often everything is on show when giving birth, but honestly, I was so preoccupied with documenting the delivery and doing justice on the photographs that none of the things you’d expect to be on show were seen by my camera.
+It’s no secret that very often everything is on show when giving birth, but honestly, I was so preoccupied with documenting the delivery and doing justice on the birth photographs that none of the things you’d expect to be on show, were seen by my camera.
 We’d spoken about this number of times – on the phone, Skype and via text and we were all confident that this was something we could do tastefully and without any problems.

 Some of the photos will explain this – I wanted to creatively capture the day, producing something that mum and dad would be proud to send to their friends and family just as I had been.